mskian/express-random-blog/README.md

 > Build using Express.js and EJS

-its Just for Learing Purpose and Automation Blog Posts.
+its Just for Learing Purpose and Automation Blogging site.

 > Post Markdown Content via Restful API and Github API - Experimenting automation blog content Posting